marcelcastrobr/AWS_solution_architect/README.md

  Run #bash create_readme.sh > README.md  in order to create README file automatically

- Number of markdown pages so far are: $count
+ Number of markdown pages so far are: 34